Didier-Lalli/Learning/Test.md

 # Summary

-This solution leverages HPE OneView and HPE Composable Infrastructure to provision a Mesosphere DC/OS Cluster, ready to run payload.
+This solution leverages HPE OneView and HPE Composable Infrastructure to provision a Mesosphere DC/OS Cluster, ready to run workload.
 The solution can provision the cluster from a set of available compute resources in an HPE Composable Infrastructure, in less than 90mn using Ansible (C-Class) and even less than 35 minutes (Synergy and ImageStreamer).